This column first ran in The Tablet in August, 2009; we first ran it here in 2016

 At the other end of the size spectrum, cool red M-dwarf stars are being discovered that dim slightly, in a regular pattern, as planets move across their disks.
 Planets closer to those stars are easier to spot: we can see them crossing more often.
 But since these are stars cooler than our Sun, the closer regions are in fact where temperatures more amenable to life are to be found.
 Yet that close in, the stars can raise tides on the planets that may massage their interiors and produce endless volcanoes on their surfaces; surfaces far stranger than even my favorite science fiction stories have yet imagined.

-These were among the review talks presented [in 2009] at the 27th General Assembly of the International Astronomical Union, a gathering in Rio de Janeiro of two thousand astronomers representing more than a hundred nations.
+These were among the review talks presented [in 2009 – ten years ago now!] at the 27th General Assembly of the International Astronomical Union, a gathering in Rio de Janeiro of two thousand astronomers representing more than a hundred nations.
 Most of our business was business: approving budgets, defining the best values of natural constants, planning how to bring astronomy to the Third World.
 But we also spent the time to hear from each other about what we’d all been up to over the past three years.

-And for some reason, after two weeks of listening to these talks, I suddenly experienced an Ignatian moment of apprehension.
+And for some reason, after two weeks of listening to these talks, I suddenly experienced an Ignatian moment of apprehension [in more than one sense of the word!].
 These galaxies, these supernovae, are real.
 Those planets are out there, right now.
 All this stuff was actually happening while I was dozing in the dark at the Rio Convention Center, and it keeps going on, even now, while I sit in my room pondering what’s for lunch and worrying if I’ll be able to get some sleep on the plane home tomorrow.

 The universe is teeming, as lively as the streets of Rio in its daily samba about churches and street vendors.
 And yet it is also massively empty, like the ocean off Rio’s endless beaches or the jungle-covered mountains that separate the neighborhoods; tunnels through the mountains, like science fiction’s wormholes between the galaxies, are needed to carry the endless stream of taxicabs and adventurers.